Understanding the B-tree and hash data structures can help predict how

 the table.
 (In this case, a table scan is likely to be much faster because it

 requires fewer seeks.)
-However, if such a query uses LIMIT
+However, if such a query uses LIMIT to retrieve only some of the rows, MySQL uses

 an index anyway, because it can much more quickly find the few rows to return in